- What are Church-service missionaries?

 How do members initiate a mission call?

-- Members become aware of Church-service missionary opportunities through a variety of sources, including priesthood leaders, this website, other members, or through local bulletins that are published in different areas around the Church.
+- Members become aware of Church-service missionary opportunities through a variety of sources, including priesthood leaders, this website, or other members.
 Information gained from any source should be confirmed through communication with the operation that is requesting missionaries or through local priesthood leaders.

 - Members should contact and discuss service opportunities with the contact listed in the posting.
 This allows potential missionaries and the operation manager to determine if there is a good fit.
 Members should prayerfully consider the assignment to determine if they should pursue the service opportunity.

-- If affirmed, members must complete a form entitled Recommendation for Part-Time Church-Service Missionary and give it to their bishop.
-This form may be printed from this website.
-Members should carefully complete each section of the recommendation form, including where they are going to serve, how many hours each week, when they are going to start, and how long of a mission they would like to serve.
+- If affirmed, members should complete the Recommendation for Church-service Missionary form and give it to their bishop.
+The form may be printed from this website.
+Information including where the member has arranged to serve, how many hours each week, when they are going to start and the length of their mission service should be included.

 What is the missionary calling process?